 In Apple’s case, the company is sitting on loads of cash.
-A company that has a lot of cash on hand is a good sign because it shields the business from any unexpected financial problems.
+That is a good sign since it shields the business from any unexpected financial problems.

 Marketable Securities are similar in that they are liquid as well.
-In other words, these are more like liquid assets that can be instantly turned into cash.
+In other words, these are more like liquid assets that can quickly turn into cash.
 Think of stocks and bonds that can be bought and sold daily.

 If you’ve ever taken a remedial accounting class before, then you’ve probably heard of this term.
 Accounts receivable is any money owed by customers to a company.

 A business like Apple has other debtors that owe them money as well.
-This all gets paired up with accounts receivable on the balance sheet.
+That all gets paired up with accounts receivable on the balance sheet.

-Inventory is any kind of goods that a company has which can be sold below market value.
-Think of any kind of raw material used to make a product.
+Inventory is any goods that a company has, which can sell below market value.
+Think of any raw material used to make a product.
 When a baker makes bread, he needs things like eggs, milk, and flower; these would be considered raw materials.

-Lastly, we have Prepaid Expenses which are expenses that have already been paid.
-Yes, even a huge company like Apple has these.
-This can be anything from insurance costs to advertising, marketing, or event rent.
+Lastly, we have Prepaid Expenses, which are expenses already paid.
+Yes, even a company like Apple has these.
+They can be anything from insurance costs to advertising, marketing, or event rent.